-My name is Neil and I’ve started this fund in support of my dream of creating a new sort of sustainable community.
+My name is Neil and I’ve started this fund in support of my dream of creating a new sort of regenerative community.
 It feels uncomfortable for me to put this out into the world as I'm uncertain whether others feel similarly to me, but I feel compelled to speak up now.

 For those of you in a hurry, here's the short version (a fuller version is further down the page).